Karson Kalt

 Past statuses

-Growing up, I was always interested in design and technology.
-My favorite book was The Way Things Work by David Macaulay.
-I loved the illustrations and the way it explained how things worked in a simple and fun way.
-I built toy cars and buildings with K-NEX.
+I've always been interested in design and technology.
+Growing up, my favorite book was The Way Things Work by David Macaulay.
 With a math teacher for a mom and an industrial engineer for a dad, I naturally loved the space where logic-meets-design.

 I began my professional career in 2014 working as a store manager for Target.
 After a few very challenging, but very rewarding roles, I re-evaluated my career path and attended a coding bootcamp at Flatiron School in 2020.